robbert-vdh/yabridge/README.md

 architecture and focus on transparency allows yabridge to be both fast and highly compatible, while also staying easy to debug and maintain.

-## TODO
+## TODOs

 This branch is still very far removed from being in a usable state.
-Below is an imcomplete list of things that still have to be done before this can be used:
+Below is an incomplete list of things that still have to be done before this can be used:

-- Left to implement:
+- Interfaces left to implement:
-  - `YaHostApplicationHostImpl::createComponent`.
+  - `YaHostApplicationHostImpl::createComponent()`
   - `IAudioProcessor::process()` along with every interface and struct involved in `ProcessData`
   - `IConnectionPoint` to supplement `IComponent`